ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/Business Folder/Business Notes.md

 NPV = Sum of Present Values - Cost of Investment

-Advantages
+>[!check] Advantages

-- helps managers to make more informed decisions
+> - helps managers to make more informed decisions
-- more realistic than the ARR, especially for projects that are medium to long term
+> - more realistic than the ARR, especially for projects that are medium to long term
-- more informed comparisons between projects of varying durations
+> - more informed comparisons between projects of varying durations

-Disadvantages
+>[!fail] Disadvantages

-- discount rate (discount factor) can be subjective at times - interest rate and/or inflation rate can vary significantly over the course of an investment project
+> - discount rate (discount factor) can be subjective at times - interest rate and/or inflation rate can vary significantly over the course of an investment project

 Quantitative